Fusion-Party-Aus/Formal-Documents/Constitution.md

     f. expand the profile of the Association;
     g) expand the Membership of the Association;
     h) to develop policy for implementation at federal, state, and local government levels.
-   i) to preselect effective candidates to run at federal, state, and local government levels.
+   i. to preselect effective candidates to run at federal, state, and local government levels.

 > **Note:** There is no restriction on more than one ****Branch running a candidate in the same electorate / ward or equivalent in these rules.
     j) allocate preferences in electorates / ward or equivalent where Branch candidates are running.